Jithinqw/react-talk-pyjaipur/README.md

 - All the configurations are written in `/Config` folder.
 - Please install dependencies using `npm install or npm i`.
 - Start your node server using `npm start or node server.js` on the root of the project.

+- API tests are written in `mocha and chai`.
+You could run these tests by `npm test`

 ### React App